kecskusz-8/nocc/docs/CONTRIBUTING.md

 1. Load the extension unpacked (see [`extension/README.md`](extension/README.md)).
 2. Run the relay locally (see [`server/README.md`](server/README.md)).
 3. Open two browser profiles (or one normal + one incognito/private window), each with the extension loaded and pointed at your local relay.
-4. Using a platform hook, log into the target chat platform as two different accounts, message between them, and confirm:
+4. Load a hook for the platform you're testing against (see [`HOOKS.md`](HOOKS.md)), log in as two different accounts, message between them, and confirm:
    - The handshake completes and the extension reflects that.
    - Messages sent from one side show as ciphertext in the platform's own UI if you inspect the raw message (proving encryption actually happened before sending).
    - Messages decrypt correctly on the receiving side.